Atlanta Marathon - Pollen and Air Quality Forecast for Today

 When is pollen worst during the Atlanta Marathon season?

-March coincides with peak cypress season.
+March coincides with peak grass season.
 Grass pollen typically rises in May-June.

 How often is this forecast updated?